WooCommerce stock sync plugin comparison by workflow, not just feature lists

 Buying only on price

-A cheaper plugin can become expensive if bad stock updates cause overselling, support issues, or manual cleanup.
+For example, a cheaper plugin can become expensive if bad stock updates cause overselling, support issues, or manual cleanup.

 Ignoring product matching